The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters

 \section{Conclusions}

 Using five years of \tess{} data, we have performed the most comprehensive search for nearby transiting companion planets to hot jupiters to date.
 After accounting for observational completeness and pipeline detection efficiency, we arrived at an intrinsic occurrence rate of \occRateHjAll{} for nearby companions to hot jupiters.
-This result is highly sensitive to the assumption for the mutual inclination distribution between the hot jupiters and their companions, and we instead have \occRateHjIsotropic{} for the case of maximal misalignment and \occRateHjAligned{} for the case of perfect alignment.
+This result is highly sensitive to the assumed mutual inclination distribution between the hot jupiters and their companions, and we instead have \occRateHjIsotropic{} for the case of maximal misalignment and \occRateHjAligned{} for the case of perfect alignment.
 Comparing our rate based on transit detections to that based on TTV detections appears to disfavor the case of maximal misalignment, but there may nevertheless be a preference for small misalignment as there is a hint that more hot jupiters with nearby companions are grazing than can be explained by random viewing geometry.
 A review of RVs in the literature reveals that about half of the known hot jupiters with nearby companions either have or are suspected to have cold companions, raising questions about the role cold companions play in triggering the formation of hot jupiters via HEM.
-A future comprehensive search for nearby companions with transits, TTVs, and RVs may elucidate the underlying mutual inclination and provide a key constraint on the outcome of hot jupiter formation.
+A future comprehensive search for nearby companions with transits, TTVs, and RVs may elucidate the underlying mutual inclination distribution.
 The picture is emerging that these nearby companions to hot jupiters, while a relatively uncommon outcome of hot jupiter formation, provide a key constraint on the relative frequency of each formation channel.

 \software{ Astropy \citep{astr13,astr18,2022ApJ...935..167A}, MIT Quick Look Pipeline (QLP) \citep{mastqlp,2020RNAAS...4..204H,2020RNAAS...4..206H,2021RNAAS...5..234K,2022RNAAS...6..236K}, giants \citep{2022AJ....163...53S}, tess-diffImage, Pandas, }